Configuring a reverse proxy

-Learn how to configure Keycloak together with a reverse proxy, api gateway, or load balancer.
+Configure Keycloak with a reverse proxy, API gateway, or load balancer.

 Distributed environments frequently require the use of a reverse proxy.
 Keycloak offers several options to securely integrate with such environments.